Many current OES formulations have a high osmolality, making them unsafe for treatment.

-- Hypertonic commercial OES with high sodium and high dextrose level (HD)
+- Hypertonic OES with high sodium and high dextrose level

-- Hypotonic OES with low sodium and low lactose (LL)
+- Hypotonic OES with low sodium and low lactose (Sprayfo OsmoFit, Trouw Nutrition)

 Each of the 3 OES treatments was formulated to have a strong ion difference (SID) of 76 mEq/L.

-All OES maintained a normal blood pH while blood pH remained lower than 7.34 for control calves (see Figure 1).
+All oral electrolyte solutions maintained a normal blood pH while blood pH remained lower than 7.34 for control calves (see Figure 1).

-Calves fed HD did however have a significantly lower blood pH compared to calves fed LL at d 4 and 5 ( < 0.5) and to calves fed LD at d 5 (P < 0.05).
-Control calves had a lower blood base excess than LD and LL calves from d 2 to 5 (P < 0.01) and lower than HD calves at d 3 and d 4 (P < 0.05, see Figure 2).
+Calves fed the hypertonic OES did however have a significantly lower blood pH compared to calves fed the hypotonic OES at day 4 and 5 ( < 0.5) and to calves fed the isotonic OES at day 5 (P < 0.05).
+Control calves had a lower blood base excess than calves treated with the isotonic or hypotonic OES from day 2 to 5 (P < 0.01) and lower than calves fed the hypertonic OES at day 3 and day 4 (P < 0.05, see Figure 2).

-Faecal water loss was higher in the HD treatment compared to LD and LL treatments (see Figure 3).
+Faecal water loss was higher in the calves treated with the hypertonic OES compared to those treated with iso tonic and hypotonic OES (see Figure 3).

-Despite being formulated to have a similar alkalinizing capacity, OES with a lower sodium and lower sugar levels were better able to restore blood pH compared to hypertonic OES or warm water.
+Despite being formulated to have a similar alkalinizing capacity, OES with a lower sodium and lower sugar levels and thus a lower tonicity, were better able to restore blood pH compared to hypertonic OES or warm water.
 OES with high mineral content may interfere with the alkalinizing capacity of the solution.
-Our data therefore indicates that OES with a lower osmolality are more appropriate for diarrheic calves for prevention and correction of metabolic acidosis.
+Our data therefore indicates that OES with a lower osmolality are more appropriate for diarrhoeic calves for prevention and correction of metabolic acidosis associated with calf scours.